DronHazra/quartz/content/notes/hire me.md

 In the past, I also worked with distributed systems at [Zilliqa](https://www.zilliqa.com/) and did some [weird stuff](https://dronhazra.com/posts/pizza-prototypes) at [X](https://x.company/).
 I have a somewhat amateur fascination with generative models for music, and I used to be mediocre at math olympiads, back when I got the median score at the Canadian Math Olympiad.
 Here's [[DronHazra.pdf|my resume]].
 ## things i'm doing
+I'm currently a Research Fellow at [Goodfire](goodfire.ai), where I'm training interpreter models like SAEs at scale.

-I'm working on making an actually good GPU cluster management system to free ML researchers from the shackles of Slurm.
+I'm also working on making an actually good GPU cluster management system to free ML researchers from the shackles of Slurm.
 Or, if you prefer, *Ergonomic GPU Dispatch and Allocation for Machine Learning Research*, which is the working title of my undergrad thesis.
 I'm also learning [[notes/category theory|category theory]], auditioning for big bands, playing tennis and volleyball, and thinking about what to do next year; I'm trying to enjoy my last year of college.
 ## things i want to do
 In the past, I've insisted on defining specific problems that I wanted to work on: I wanted my interests to be concrete and well-defined.
 Doing this for the last few years has been fun!
 It's the main way I've turned "things i want to do" into "things i've done."
 But now, having wrapped up most of my past work, I don't have an obvious correct next step.
 Instead of optimizing for legibility by choosing a concrete direction roughly at random, I'm admitting my ignorance: I want to explore, learn, and train.